 - A copyright will protect original artistic and literary works.
 Copyrights apply to logos but usually do not apply to names.

-How to Trademark Your Business
+How to Trademark Your Business Name

 Example: If a beauty company with the name “Enchanted” wanted to register this name in the cosmetics trademark class, it could.
 However, if this company also produced jewelry, it might require an added listing in the jewelry trademark class.
 Therefore, the beauty company has to file for each trademark class that the business will be listed under.